 - The cooperation and dialogue between the parents

 - Who will make the major decisions regarding the everyday life of the child

 - See further down on this page for a more detailed overview

-Please set aside a couple of hours for the first meeting, so you're not too busy.
+Please set aside a couple of hours for the first meeting (one hour if you meet separately), so you're not too busy.
 The topics you will discuss are important.

 The child may come and talk to the mediator as part of the mediation, from ages 7-8 and up.
 This can benefit both the child and the parents.
 Talking to a neutral person about how she or he is doing during a divorce or during a conflict between parents can often be easier than talking to mom and dad.
 Children appreciate being heard and listened to, being able to tell how they feel, and being able to tell what they want for the future.
 The opportunity to let the child talk to the mediator is discussed in the first meeting, if relevant.

 Taking care of a child when the parents live apart

 What are the best arrangements for the child?
 You decide together how this should be.
 Here are topics to give some thought.
 Some of them are always wise to have a clear agreement on.
 Some you might talk about later.
 Some minor topics are of a kind that you most likely will sort out on a day-to-day basis.
 The mediator may give you advice to take along, can help you find good solutions, and may help you draft a written agreement.

 What is best for the child?
 Most parents make a fixed plan, for example: